kuzmindaniilgit/kuzmindaniilgit/README.md

 </div>

 <p style='margin-top:6px'>
 I'm a student.
-I study the design of aircraft: fighters and space rockets.
+I study the design of aircraft namely space rockets.
 I started data science in 2022: I do projects and solve algorithmic problems on <a href="https://leetcode.com/kuzmindaniil/">leetcode</a>.
 </p>